centreon/centreon-documentation/fr/releases/centreon-core.md

 #### Enhancements

+- [Authentication] Improve OIDC support (OpenId Connect)
+  - Add Okta support
+  - Add MS Azure AD / ADFS
+  - Add possibility to define with claim is used for Centreon login
+  - Add possibility to define complete url for endpoints
+  - Add possibility to use client_secret_basic as authentication
+  - Allow to do not defined redirect URL
+  - Add errors log in /var/log/centreon/login.log
+  - Add possibility to display debug log in /var/log/centreon/login.log
+  - Use proxy if defined
+- [API] API versioning is now consistent with Centreon's major release number
+- [CEIP] Product Adoption component integration
+- [Configuration] The poller management actions are now only available via buttons:
+  - "Add" now leads to the wizard.
+  - "Add (advanced)" leads to the former "Add" action (for experts only).
+  - "Delete" and "Duplicate" are converted into buttons.
+  - "Delete" should normally not be confused with another action.
+- [Configuration] The deprecated "Logger" tab of the "Broker configuration" menu has been removed
 - [Resources Status] Revamp Search experience
 - [Resources Status] Revamp Timeline
 - [Resources Status] Add Sticky and Persistent options to ACK in Resource Status